immersive-web/webxr-ar-module/explainer.md

 ## Appendix A: I don’t understand why this is a new API.
 Why can’t we use…

 ### `DeviceOrientation` Events
-The data provided by a `VRPose` instance is similar to the data provided by `DeviceOrientationEvent`, with some key differences:
+The data provided by a `VRDevicePose` instance is similar to the data provided by `DeviceOrientationEvent`, with some key differences:

 * It’s an explicit polling interface, which ensures that new input is available for each frame.
 The event-driven `DeviceOrientation` data may skip a frame, or may deliver two updates in a single frame, which can lead to disruptive, jittery motion in a VR application.
 * `DeviceOrientation` events do not provide positional data, which is a key feature of high-end VR hardware.